telerik/winforms-docs/tools/visual-style-builder/adding-custom-themes-to-your-application/applying-a-theme-to-a-control.md

 ---
 title: Applying a Theme to a Control
-page_title: Applying a Theme to a Control
+page_title: Applying a Theme to a Control | UI for WinForms Documentation
 description: Applying a Theme to a Control
-slug: tools-visual-style-builder-adding-custom-themes-to-your-application-applying-a-theme-to-a-control
+slug: winforms/tools/visual-style-builder/adding-custom-themes-to-your-application/applying-a-theme-to-a-control
 tags: applying,a,theme,to,a,control
 published: True
 position: 4